-At the same time however, there’s absolutely nothing wrong with shaving the prices off renovation, or even working towards economising your home for the future.
+At the same time, however, there’s absolutely nothing wrong with shaving the prices off the renovation or even working towards economizing your home for the future.

 Even a saving of $100 from a $20k bill is still extra money for your savings.
 With that in mind, here are three ways to save money during your home renovation:

 Do your work when you can

 This can be especially important, as although there are inherent risks involved in DIY, taking your time and doing the job yourself is a sure way of saving money.
 Contractors usually add around 20% to any job, and that is a lot of money for jobs that are worth tens of thousands of pounds.

 The trick, of course, is not to overestimate your abilities and ensure that you know what you’re doing, otherwise the costs could end up being more than you bargained for.

 Jobs such as painting the ceilings, attaching a door (or even its handle) offer the perfect starting point for a DIY novice.

 Not everything you buy has to be new

 For instance, if your contractor is putting down a floor in your home, there is nothing wrong with asking if he stockpiles spare wood from other jobs.

 With a little sanding and paint, you could find yourself saving thousands with a little quality wood saved over from here and there.